 Every year it was an incredible feeling to have the opportunity to ski and snowboard until June at Whistler Blackcomb and to enjoy all of the activities in Whistler Village after a day on the slopes.
 However, I wanted to expand my horizons even further, so I set myself a goal to try new ski areas every year.
 Ski travel started to become a significant part of my lifestyle.
 At the end of the summer when fall was in the air it was a signal to begin planning the ski itinerary for the next season on the slopes.
 Vancouver was the perfect hub to plan flights to many of the great ski regions in Canada, such as the interior of British Columbia that included such ski areas as Big White Ski Resort, Apex Mountain Resort, and Sun Peaks Resort.
 Plus, the well-known Powder Highway of British Columbia that features 8 resorts including Red Mountain Resort, Kimberley Alpine Resort, and Revelstoke Mountain Resort to name only a few.
 I expanded my travels to more ski regions within Canada include Banff, the Laurentians of Quebec and the Eastern Townships.
 Next on my list was the United States and the vast number of states that are known for their winter activities, like Maine, New Hampshire, Vermont, along with the very popular states of Colorado, Utah, New Mexico, California and Montana just to name a few.

-For how we started and continued over the past 30 years, I’ve had the pleasure of skiing at 158 different ski areas (which are all listed on Escape2ski).
+For how we started and continued over the past 30 years, I’ve had the great pleasure of skiing at 166 different ski areas throughout Canada and the United States.
 A few notable personal accomplishments along the way are my 50th ski area – Diamond Peak Ski Resort on the Nevada side of Lake Tahoe, a place where ski and snowboard dreams are made, and the big milestone of my 100th ski area visited, Vail Mountain Resort in Colorado, definitely add this mountain to your ‘Bucket’ list.